 There are two National Trust for Scotland gardens to visit.
 Priorwood features an apple orchard as well as a dried flower garden while Harmony Gardens is a stunning walled garden looking over to the Eildon hills.
 Melrose also boasts a fine selection of independent book, crafts and delicious food shops.
-Just a few miles out of town on the banks of the Tweed stands Abbotsford House the former home of novelist, poet, playwright, and historian Sir Walter Scott.
-If you're walking itinerary won't allow you enough time to do so, then why not use a rest day in Melrose to travel the short distance to Dryburgh and explore the abbey?
+Just a few miles out of town on the banks of the Tweed stands then why not use a rest day in Melrose to travel the short distance to Dryburgh and novelist, poet, playwright, and historian won't allow you enough time to do so,